epsil/epsil.github.io/gll/index.md

      (bind a (lambda (x) ...)))))
 ```

-As before, the changes are in `bind`{.scheme}, which passes the trampoline around.
-The definition of `seq`{.scheme} stays the same, except that `memo-cps`{.scheme} is gone.
+As before, the changes are in `bind`, which passes the trampoline around.
+The definition of `seq` stays the same, except that `memo-cps` is gone.

-Only the `alt`{.scheme} combinator will use the trampoline directly.
+Only the `alt` combinator will use the trampoline directly.
 Instead of invoking the alternative parsers itself, it pushes them on the stack:

 ```scheme
 (define alt